pressbro/exhale-for-wordpress/README.md

-# exhale-for-wordpress
+# Exhale for WordPress

-Compress your images with this handy WordPress plugin.
+Read more about this plugin at [https://pressbro.com/exhale](https://pressbro.com/exhale).